-A lot of times business owners are 100% aware of the smoke detectors inside their buildings that are in plain site – but they often take for granted the ones that are actually inside their HVAC systems.
-I guess you could say it’s a case of ‘out of site, out of mind.’
+A lot of times business owners are 100% aware of the smoke detectors inside their buildings that are in plain sight – but they often take for granted the ones that are actually inside their HVAC systems.
+I guess you could say it’s a case of ‘out of sight, out of mind.’
 It’s an honest mistake – but one that can be costly.

-These smoke detectors are important because they police all the air circulating throughout your building and can often serve as a first line of defense against fires.
-Problems tend to arise though – when dust and dirt rapidly builds up and hinders the detector from properly doing its job.
+These smoke detectors are important because they police all the air circulating throughout your building and can often serve as the first line of defense against fires.
+Problems tend to arise though – when dust and dirt rapidly build up and hinders the detector from properly doing its job.

 The best solution for this is that when you have your ductwork cleaned and that you also schedule your fire safety system maintenance checks, too.
 This way you’ll be able to make sure that the basic things like air filters being changed and smoke detectors being cleaned are being performed all at once.

 Every commercial building should have clear and wholly accessible fire exits to ensure public safety.
 Make sure your exits are clutter-free and that there’s a direct path to getting out of the building.